Skip to Content

 Unique Sleeping Positions

-Some species, like flamingos, nap standing on one leg, while others prefer group sleepovers for safety.
+You also learn about weird bird facts, like some species sleeping on one leg, while others prefer group sleepovers for safety.

 Bird Intelligence